 Everything you need to know about the bunk bed with no screws.

-This bed was meant to be affordable, useful, compact, and beautiful – all at the same time!
+This bed was meant to be affordable, useful, compact, and beautiful – all at the same time.
 Find out more about the creation of the bed on my personal blog.
-I hope you enjoy it!
+Enjoy!

 If you're the “crafty” type, you're in luck!
 Head over to the download section where you can find the following: